Why Clean Dogs Ears?

 Poodles also have large, drop down ear flaps, which unfortunately encourage ear infection.
 It’s warm, dark and moist in there!

-You should examine your dog on a weekly basis, checking for excess hair, odor and dirt/wax buildup.
+You should examine your dog on a weekly basis, checking for excess hair, odor, and dirt/wax buildup.
+Examine ears weekly, but clean only as needed to keep the ears clean and dry.

 Steps to Cleaning Dogs Ears